 NOTE: What makes an effective tribute?
 What makes a memorable memorial?
 This is the second in a series of posts in which I point out the lessons we can learn from half a dozen memorials in Battery Park.
 Click “Portraits to Puddles” in the Obsessions cloud to see all the posts.
-The illustrations are from the video that’s available to Patreon subscribers.
+The illustrations are from the video, available here.
+The complete series is also available in print and as a Kindle book: details in this post.

 Our next stop is the Dewey Memorial.
 To get there, turn your back on Ericsson and walk toward Castle Clinton, that round, one-story stone building a couple hundred feet away.
 Keep Castle Clinton on your right as you head toward the water.
 The Dewey Memorial stands on the left, just before the steps that lead down to the promenade along the water and the gangway for the Statue of Liberty ferry.
 This memorial is a bronze plaque, about three feet high, on a slanted granite support.